RadJaz/MECraker/README.md

 MECraker is a set of python tools for collecting campaign finance data from the Missouri Ethics Commision website.

-As a program, MECraker can compile donation records and place the records in a spreadsheet for further analysis.
+As a program, MECraker can compile donation and expense records and place the records in a spreadsheet for further analysis.

 As a library, MECraker can be used to easily parse documents filed with the MEC.